Pheran: Head dress

-Kashmiri Muslim women use a headwear known as the "kasaba" (/ks/).
-The kasaba is padded by means of a turban and is pinned together by brooches.
-A veil made of pashmina or Silk is pinned to the top of the kasaba that descends towards the back of the neck.
-There are two types of kasaba: "Thoud kasaba" and "Bonn kasaba".
-Thoud kasaba (high kasaba) sits on the head like a crown, worn only by married women belonging to elite families.
-House of khwajawal in Naid kadal made the most beautiful kasabas.
-Bonn kasaba (low kasaba) sits on head like a bandana, worn by commoners and tribal women.
-The most magnificent and expensive kasabas were made of kashmiri kundan work known as "Jarrah": precious gem stones, usually rubies, spinels and emerald are set in 24 carat gold to make various kundan ornaments (Tikka, Taweez, Hung taweez, Bal hor, kan vass) pinned to the red cap having intricate Kashmiri "Tilla work" (silver thread work).
-Kundan kasaba was worn only by royals.
-Kundan kasaba were only made by house of Kundanghar in Khwaja bazar.
+Kashmiri Muslim women use a headwear known as the "qasaba" or "kasaba" (/ks/).
+The qasaba is padded by means of a turban and is pinned together by brooches.
+A veil made of pashmina or Silk is pinned to the top of the qasaba that descends towards the back of the neck.
+There are two types of qasaba: "Thoud qasaba" and "Bonn qasaba".
+Thoud qasaba (high qasaba) sits on the head like a crown, worn only by married women belonging to elite families.
+House of khwajawal in Naid kadal made the most beautiful qasabas.
+Bonn qasaba (low qasaba) sits on head like a bandana, worn by commoners and tribal women.
+The most magnificent and expensive qasabas were made of Kashmiri kundan work known as "Jarrah": precious gem stones, usually rubies, spinels and emerald are set in 24 carat gold to make various kundan ornaments (Tikka, Ta'weez, Hung ta'weez, Bal hor, kan wass) pinned to the red cap having intricate Kashmiri "Tilla work" (silver thread work).
+Kundan qasaba was worn only by royals.
+Kundan qasaba were only made by house of Kundanghar in Khwaja bazaar.

-Begum Mehtab of House Khwajawal wearing Kundan kasaba and bal hourr (kundan earrings).
+Begum Mehtab of House Khwajawal wearing Kundan qasaba and bal hourr (kundan earrings).

 Pheran

 The pheran is a loose upper garment loosely gathered at the sleeves, which tend to be wide, made of either wool or jamewar, which is a mixture of wool and cotton, with no side slits.
 A pheran made of wool is called a 'loch'.
-Female pheran dresses are designed with colorful flowerlike designed elements and styles.
+Female pheran dresses are designed with colourful, flower-like design elements and styles.
 Male pheran dresses are quite simple, without any colourful design.